Casa

 Fotografia de Andrée Crabbé Rocha em Veneza, Itália

-She was at her best when surrounded by students.
-Colloquial and didactic in nature, she knew how to communicate within the boundaries of the collective forum in which she felt truly fulfilled.
-Inventive, she designed her lessons not only with knowledge, but with the grace of fantasy.
-And she turned each class into a pedagogical adventure that fascinated and stimulated her disciples.
+Surrounded by students is when she gave her best.
+Of colloquial and didactic nature, it was in communicating within the boundaries of the collective forum that she felt truly fulfilled.
+Inventive, she put in the lessons, besides knowledge, the grace of fantasy.
+And she transformed each class into a pedagogical adventure that fascinated and stimulated the disciples.

 A Criação do Mundo